Skip to main content

 Every habitat provides resources.
 A forest offers trees, shade, soil, water, and shelter.
 A pond offers water, plants, and places for animals to hide.

 When a habitat has the right resources, many kinds of living things can survive there.
+A habitat is not just a location.
+It is a place with useful parts.

 Example A turtle may use a pond habitat for water, food, and a safe place to rest.